angrybacon/doomsday-wiki/markdown/articles/2023/10/10/spoiling-for-a-fight.md

 Additionally, the deck should be built to limit the amount of damage that gets done to its pilot.
-Fetchlands, :card[Thoughtseize], or other cards that use life as a resource should be carefully considered as inclusions because the damage can add up and reduce the number of cards you can see with Spoils.
+Fetchlands, :card[Thoughtseize], or other cards that use life as a resource should be carefully considered as inclusions because the damage adds up and reduces the number of cards you can see with Spoils.
 But most importantly the deck should be fast so you don't need to worry about your opponent taking chunks out of your life total.